Blue Protocol: Star ResonanceFrost Mage Frostbeam Spec GuideBest build and how to play the class.

 Main Stats

-1. Crit Rate - Despite not being a thumbs-up stat and the fact Frost Beam doesn’t have any specific Crit-based activation talents, it is still definitely one of our best stats due to how easy it is to fully cap out Frost Beam's hit rate with haste.
+1. Crit Rate - Despite not being a thumbs-up stat and the fact Frost Beam doesn’t have any specific Crit-based activation talents, it is still one of our best stats due to our high frequency of damage.

-• Stat Goal: We want Crit to be our highest stat to take advantage of our talents that boost our highest flat stat.
+• Stat Goal: The value of Crit will increase a bit more with higher copies of Muku Chief, since he provides us with additional Crit Damage.
 With that said, Versatility is also an excellent stat for us.
 Try to stack them evenly while allowing Crit to be a bit higher when possible.

 2. Haste - One of our thumbs up stats and present on all of our set gear and class weapons, making it unavoidable.
-An outstanding stat in theory and practice, right up until you hit the 100% Cast Speed hard cap for Tidepool and Frostbeam, after which it falls off considerably.
-Sadly, this cap is incredibly easy to hit with Permafrost, making Haste a stat while good isn’t one you want too much of.
+An outstanding stat in theory and practice, it provides additional ticks for our Frostbeam and Tidepool which are our main damaging abilities.

 3. Mastery - Mastery, our other “Thumbs up” stat, grants us 0.4% Ice Damage and 1% increased Ice Energy generation per 1% of Mastery.
 Our talents already have a solid amount of Ice Damage, and the Ice Regen, while nice, isn’t build-defining.
 With that said, the Ray’s Swan Song talent, which doubles the value of Mastery while active, makes building it solid despite this.